frank47ltt/MARL_Robustness/README.md

 Qmix on STARCRAFT II: https://github.com/deepmind/pysc2

-Detection Dataset are avaialble in this Google Drive: FIXMEE!!!!!!!!
+Detection Dataset are avaialble in this Google Drive: https://drive.google.com/drive/folders/1SRMVebd8F0T5a51FYNhoBKrsNI25l2E6?usp=sharing

 ## Directories Structure
 - `./Attacks for MADDPG/` contains code for all attacks in cooeprative navigation and physical deception